Immune regulation, autoimmunity and disease outcome

 Immune regulation and autoimmunity

 We have examined the role of the inhibitory receptor FcγRIIb in controlling B cell responses in mice and humans, and determined how natural genetic variation controls this receptor’s function, thereby providing insight into basic immune mechanisms as well as the development of autoimmunity and responses to infection.
-This has generated new concepts explaining tolerance and selection in the germinal centre (Espeli 2013), and defined how FcγRIIb influences transplant survival (Callaghan 2012, Clatworthy 2014) and mucosal tolerance (Sun 2013).
+This has generated new concepts explaining tolerance and selection in the germinal centre (Espeli et al. J Exp Med 2012), and defined how FcγRIIb influences transplant survival (Callaghan 2012, Clatworthy 2014) and mucosal tolerance (Sun 2013).

-Other work has followed up on the first description of the follicular regulatory T cell (Linterman Nat.
+Other work has followed up on the first description of the follicular regulatory T cell (Linterman et al. Nat.
 Med.
-2011) to define the human equivalent of TFR (submitted), and demonstrate that persistent CD28 expression maintains immune responses (submitted).
-We have shown that a microRNA MiR-210 is a key B cell regulator preventing autoimmunity (Mok 2013) and a potent lymphoid oncogene (unpublished).
+2011) to define the human equivalent of TFR, and demonstrate that persistent CD28 expression maintains immune responses and is required for protective immunity to infection (Linterman et al. eLife 2014).
+We have shown that a microRNA MiR-210 is a key B cell regulator preventing autoimmunity (Mok 2013) and a potent lymphoid oncogene.
 We have also explored novel imaging modalities in inflammation (Clatworthy 2012), and created a mouse model of human hereditary haemolytic anaemia (Walker 2012).
 In ongoing collaborations with Singapore, we have helped to define the mechanisms of dengue neutralisation (Teoh 2012, Rivino 2013), and of novel anti-lipid autoantibodies in SLE (Jovanovic 2013).

 Moving forward, we will focus more on understanding those mechanisms uncovered by our genomics programme.